 Many patients suffering from knee sprains hear a popping noise at the time of injury.
 Pain and tenderness in the knee accompanied by stiffness and swelling are common signs of a knee sprain.
 Some patients may also experience bruising and instability when walking.
 In more severe cases, the patient may have trouble bearing weight on the affected leg.

 A knee sprain is not an ideal diagnosis because it does not tell you which ligament is injured or how severely it is injured.
 If you suspect that you have a knee sprain, consult a physician to undergo further diagnosis.

 Minor knee sprains may heal over time with rest, ice, compression and elevation (RICE).
 Patients can also control pain and inflammation by taking over-the-counter pain relievers such as ibuprofen or aspirin.
+Wearing a brace or compression sleeve for the sprain will also help provide the added stability you need while healing.
 More serious injuries such as a torn ACL may require surgery and physical therapy.